ORDS-MV/1st-ords-reprohack/intro-slides.md

 It contains all event information and links to materials.

-:clap: from the whole ReproHack team: Frank, Anja, Max and Manu
+**Welcome** from the whole ReproHack team: Frank, Anja, Max and Manu and TKFDM: Jessica, Kevin and Roman

 ---